w3c/svgwg/master/painting.md

 <p>The {{shape-rendering}} property provides a hint to the
 implementation about what tradeoffs to make as it renders vector graphics elements such as {{path}} elements and <a href="shapes.html">basic shapes</a>
 such as circles and rectangles.
-Values have the following meanings:</p>
+Values have the following meanings:

 <dl>
   <dt><span class='prop-value'>auto</span></dt>